 I remembered how disturbing that was to discover.

-It was also troubling that the gospels and the New Testament letters were all written at least 30 years, or in most cases, over 40 years after Christ.
+It was also troubling that the gospels and most of the New Testament letters were written at least 30 years, or many cases, over 40 years after Christ.
 Put another way, there are no contemporary historical accounts written during or immediately after the life of Jesus.
 Also upsetting is that most of the gospels were not written by any of the apostles (e.g., the gospel books called Matthew, Mark and Luke were not written by any of the actual 12 apostles).
 They weren’t even written in a first-person perspective, nor even in the language spoken by the common man of that area.
 Instead, it is supposed that the early church carried on an oral tradition of sharing the story and teachings of Jesus, and that the gospel of Mark was the earliest gospel to be written.
 Based on close analysis of the oldest parchments and manuscripts, Bible scholars concluded that the books we call Matthew and Luke contained sections that duplicate the book of Mark in some areas, while being new or different in other areas.
 There’s also dispute on who wrote the gospel of John (the writer never declares himself) but the church has assumed a Johannine authorship.
 Technically, all four gospels are anonymous in their authorship.

 I found all of this troubling because, if God’s word and the accuracy thereof is so important and critical, why would there have been any dispute or delay in their writing?
 Why would God permit any confusion about authorship?
 If God is in control and He was able to create billions of stars and galaxies, why couldn’t He have caused such critically important books to have been written immediately after the resurrection of Christ (or even during Christ’s life on earth)?
 And why were the approved gospels not written by his actual apostles?